kevinhikaruevans/uojs2/README.md

 I'm mostly using this project to learn more about cool features in javascript.
 So please(!!!) let me know if there is a better way to do something.

+Also! ***Please know that this is completely a work in progress*** and it doesn't do anything spectacular (yet).
+Please don't tell me that it doesn't work.
+I know it doesn't work.
+It will be finished one day, assuming that I don't (1) die in an accident, (2) become homeless, or (3) get burned out from programming.

 ## Current Status

 Networking works and it updates the state.
 Currently I am trying to fully implement the Ultima Online protocol and update the global state object, as it would in the original client.